 With the growing competition among banking service provider, managing the customer relationship and providing better services through big data CRM is a strategy that needs to be carefully planned.
 Big data in CRM could come from various sources like public, government, and business.
-People generate data from online conversations among people (SNS), interactions between people and systems and sensor-enabled machinery.
+This data gets generated when people interact with other people through SNS and also when they interact with various devices that are sensor enabled.
 The fast growing mobile and wearable technology fuels big data, which is commercially available data that users may will to share.
 Big data analytic shapes the pattern and behavior of targeting markets and potential audiences since user-generated data are stored accessed and analyzed.
 CRM with big data is standing at a new business reality: those communities that can take advantage of big data as the valuable new resource it is will be in the best position to become players in high intense global market competition.
 Big data become valuable asset for any organization because it helps them understand the things their customer behavior and demands.